SOPSLab/AmoebotSim/docs/source/index.rst

 Acknowledgements
 ----------------

-AmoebotSim was originally created by `Robert Gmyr <https://gmyr.net/>`_ during his PhD studies at the University of Paderborn, and is now actively maintained by `Joshua J. Daymude <https://github.com/jdaymude>`_ and `Kristian Hinnenthal <?>`_, current PhD students in the SOPS Lab.
+AmoebotSim was originally created by `Robert Gmyr <https://gmyr.net/>`_ during his PhD studies at the University of Paderborn, and is now actively maintained by `Joshua J. Daymude <https://github.com/jdaymude>`_ and `Kristian Hinnenthal <link-todo>`_, current PhD students in the SOPS Lab.
 Many other hands have helped (and are currently helping) build AmoebotSim.
 We'd like to thank: